Bits of Life: Plot

 The film is an anthology composed of four stories: "The Bad Samaritan", "The Man Who Heard Everything", "Hop", and "The Intrigue".

 The Bad Samaritan

-After an abusive childhood, Tom Levitt (Rockliffe Fellows) becomes a criminal.
+After an abusive childhood, Tom Levitt becomes a criminal.
 He meets a friend who has just been released from prison, who asks to borrow some money to help him leave town.
 Tom steals a wallet from a local pickpocket and gives his friend the cash within it.
 Later, Tom overhears a sermon about "The Good Samaritan" from a street preacher and decides to do a good deed for someone himself.
 He comes upon a man who has just been mugged and helps the man report the incident to the police.
 One of the officers notices the stolen wallet in Tom's possession, and he is arrested and convicted of stealing it.
 "That's what I get for being a Good Samaritan", he reflects in his jail cell.